-A roommate once told me they seemed like miniature meatloaf.
-I see the resemblance, but it's so much better than meatloaf.
-The rice in the patties gives you something to sink your teeth into, so if you don't like meatloaf because of its texture, give Fake Steak a try.
+Although it's not steak, it satisfies that craving for something savory and hearty.
+A roommate once told me they seemed like miniature meatloaf - and while I see the resemblance, this is so much better.
+The rice in the patties gives you something to sink your teeth into, unlike meatloaf's soft texture.

-I love Fake Steak because it's hearty and satisfying - a comfort food dinner just like Roast Beef Hash or Breakfast Sausage Hash.
+I love Fake Steak because it's satisfying comfort food just like my Roast Beef Hash or Homemade Chili Mac, both of which also come together quickly for a weeknight dinner.

 Jump to: